anthofflab/MimiPAGE2009.jl/docs/src/validation.md

 **test**

-Contains seperate unit tests for the deterministic version of each of the individual model components.
+Contains separate unit tests for the deterministic version of each of the individual model components.

 **test/validationdata**

 We obtained PAGE 2009 values from the Excel version of PAGE 2009, provided by Chris Hope (personal communication).

 Running the Excel version of PAGE 2009 requires the @RISK 7.5 Industial software (available at http://go.palisade.com/RISKDownload.html), which facilitates probabilistic modeling in Excel.
-Free 15-day trials of the software are avaiable.
+Free 15-day trials of the software are available

 In order to perform tests of individual components, known values were extracted from PAGE '09 or the PAGE written documentation.
 Where they